Open Now

 Copper

-Copper pipes are usually used for cold and hot water systems.
-They were also often installed for piping gas, although this is no longer true.
-They function well both above and below ground.
-However, using them underground may require a protective sleeve to prevent corrosion.
+Copper pipes are often used for both cold and hot water systems.
+They used to be common for gas piping too, though that’s changed.
+While copper works great both above and below ground, underground use might need a protective sleeve to fend off corrosion.

 Copper pipes can also last up to 50 years.
 However, as time passes, they may start thinking.
 This can lead to tiny leaks, which can have enormous consequences.
 Such little leaks are tricky to locate and, therefore, fix.